irushahm/PlayAwsTerraform/readme.md

 # Terraform AWS Infrastructure

-This Terraform configuration file sets up a basic AWS infrastructure with a VPC, subnet, internet gateway, route table, security group, and an EC2 instance.
+This Terraform configuration file sets up a basic dev VM in AWS infrastructure with a VPC, subnet, internet gateway, route table, security group, and an EC2 instance.

 ## Architecture Diagram